Improving an active information lifecycle management program is similar to trying to fix a plane while flying it.

 To be certain, increasing efficiency and access without sacrificing control and security is a game of incremental improvement.

-If you’re looking for ideas on how to tackle the next phase of your information management program, this post introduces the four Cs of information management along with four ways you can take your program to the next level.
+If you’re looking for ideas on how to tackle the next phase of your information lifecycle management program, this post introduces the four Cs of information management along with four ways you can take your program to the next level.

 Formalize and update your processes